stylus/stylus/docs/import.md

 ## Require

-Along with `@import`, Stylus have also `@require`.
+Along with `@import`, Stylus also has `@require`.
 It works almost in the same way, with the exception of importing any given file only once.

 ## Block-level import